The captivating new novel from the Booker Prize-shortlisted author of ASTONISHING SPLASHES OF COLOUR

 Natural Flights of the Human Mind confirms that Morrall writes with a brisk charm and comic vision - Independent on Sunday

-Clare Morrall was born in Exeter and now lives in Birmingham, where she works as a music teacher.
-Her first novel, Astonishing Splashes of Colour, was shortlisted for the Man Booker Prize in 2003.
-Since then she has published six novels: Natural Flights of the Human Mind, The Language of Others, The Man Who Disappeared, which was a TV Book Club Summer read in 2010, The Roundabout Man, After the Bombing and When the Floods Came, which was published by Sceptre in 2016.
+Clare Morrall's first novel, Astonishing Splashes of Colour, was published in 2003 and shortlisted for the Man Booker Prize that year.
+She has since published the novels Natural Flights of the Human Mind, The Language of Others, The Man Who Disappeared, which was a TV Book Club Summer Read in 2010, The Roundabout Man and After the Bombing.